Download: Stable · Snapshot | Docs | Changes | Wishlist

 written and maintained primarily by

 LEGAL WARNING: Use of PuTTY, PSCP, PSFTP and Plink is illegal in countries where encryption is outlawed.
-I believe it is legal to use PuTTY, PSCP, PSFTP and Plink in England and Wales and in many other countries, but I am not a lawyer and so if in doubt you should seek legal advice before downloading it.
-You may find this site useful (it's a survey of cryptography laws in many countries) but I can't vouch for its correctness.
+We believe it is legal to use PuTTY, PSCP, PSFTP and Plink in England and Wales and in many other countries, but we are not lawyers, and so if in doubt you should seek legal advice before downloading it.
+You may find useful information at cryptolaw.org, which collects information on cryptography laws in many countries, but we can't vouch for its correctness.

 Use of the Telnet-only binary (PuTTYtel) is unrestricted by any cryptography laws.